-**No activities are included.
-The activities mentioned in the program are suggestions that will be included in the travel guide
+No activities are included in your stay.
+The activities mentioned in the itinerary are suggestions that will be included in your travel guide.

 Currency